MRYingLEE/Algo_Cpp/README.md

 1. Write your recursive function code, which is intuitive.

   Make sure your function is immutable.
 In other words, the same parameters always return the same value;
-  Put all non integer parameters as global variables.
+  Put all non-integer parameters as global variables.

 2. After successful running, copy the code snippet AFTER your recursive function.

 3. Change slightly the functor variable declare section if needed.